slideflow/slideflow/docs-source/source/tutorial1.rst

 **********************

 With our project initialized, we can set up our annotations file.
-Use the downloaded annotations file to create a new CSV file, with a column "submitter_id" indicating patient name (in the case of TCGA, these are in the format TCGA-SS-XXXX, where SS indicates site of origin and XXXX is the patient identifier), and a column "er_status_by_ihc" containing our outcome of interest.
+Use the downloaded annotations file to create a new CSV file, with a column "patient" indicating patient name (in the case of TCGA, these are in the format TCGA-SS-XXXX, where SS indicates site of origin and XXXX is the patient identifier), and a column "er_status_by_ihc" containing our outcome of interest.
 Add a third column "slide" containing the name of the slide associated with the patient.
 If there are multiple slides per patient, list each slide on a separate row.
 Finally, add a column "dataset"